Luftare/shadow/README.md

 #### Server

 - players outside zone will receive damage
-- server resets the game state once only one player is alive if there are more than one players connected
 - server test scored hits and does not apply shots from already dead players
-- server updates clients about shots made and discards all shots after the broadcast
 - server keeps track of player that have connected during the game and will show them as observers
-- server will track hp and message deaths

 #### Client

-- player hp is updated based on server state
-- client has single method to reset state
-- client is able to apply server updates to resetted state
 - notify who won last game
-- client updates server when opponent is shot
 - client figures out if damage is received by comparing local hp to server update hp
 - scoring a hit to a remote player is determined by local player's state of the remote players
 - remote players receive damage upon click on them